exasol/public-knowledgebase/Support-and-Services/ticket-priorities.md

 Examples:

-- Planned activities: Migrations, version updates, firmware import.
+- Planned activities: Migrations, version updates, firmware update
-- Questions regarding products and functions.
+- Questions regarding products and functions
-- Installations and consulting.
+- Installations and consulting

-## Mapping to Exasol priorities

-Exasol determines the priority of incidents by analyzing the combination of selected "Impact" and "Urgency" factors.
-"Impact" reflects the extent of consequences, categorized as "System-Wide", affecting "Multiple-Users", or a "Single-User".
-Meanwhile, "Urgency" specifies how quickly a resolution is necessary, categorized as High, Medium, or Low.

 *We appreciate your input!
 Share your knowledge by contributing to the Knowledge Base directly in [GitHub](https://github.com/exasol/public-knowledgebase).*